scijava/scyjava/README.md

         nothing!
 In particular, shutdown hooks are skipped in this situation.

         :raise RuntimeError: if this method is called while in Jep mode.

+    src(data)
+        Print the source code URL for a Java class, object, or class name.

+        :param data: The Java class, object, or fully qualified class name as string

     start_jvm(options=None) -> None
         Explicitly connect to the Java virtual machine (JVM).
 Only one JVM can